kunalj101/python_intro_hackathon/chapter3.md

 Dream Housing Finance company deals in all home loans.
 They have a presence across all urban, semi-urban and rural areas.
 Customers first apply for a home loan after that company validates the customer's eligibility.
 The company wants to automate the loan eligibility process (real-time) based on customer detail provided while filling online application form.

-Let's start with loading in the training and testing set into your python environment.
+Let's start with loading the training and testing set into your python environment.
 You will use the training set to build your model, and the test set to validate it.
-The data is stored on the web as CSV files; their URLs are already available as character strings in the sample code.
-You can load this data with the pandas.read_csv() function, it converts the data set to python dataframe.
-Python dataframe likes a spreadsheet or SQL table.
+Both the files are stored on the web as CSV files; their URLs are already available as character strings in the sample code.

+You can load this data with the pandas.read_csv() function.
+It converts the data set to a python dataframe.
+In simple words, Python dataframe can be imagined as an equivalent of a spreadsheet or a SQL table.

 *** =instructions
-- train.head(n) helps to look at top n observation
+- train.head(n) helps to look at top n observation of train dataframe.
+Use it to print top 5 observations of train.
-- len(DataFrame) returns the total number of observations
+- len(DataFrame) returns the total number of observations.
+Store the number of observations in train data in variable train_length
-- DataFrame.columns returns the total columns heading of the data set
+- DataFrame.columns returns the total columns heading of the data set.
+Store the number of columns in test datasetin variable test_col

 *** =hint